kct2020/goutpal-com-skeleventy/site/blog/gout-bread/index.md

         </tr>
         <tr id="wheat">
             <td><a href="/11125/vitamin-b-for-gout-herbalists/#wheat">Wheat Bread &amp; Uric Acid</a></td>
             <td>Bread is a common source of vitamin B6 in gout diets.
-But what is the effect on uric acid?
+But what is its effect on uric acid?
 Is bread the best source of vitamin B6 for gout sufferers?
-Read about <a href="/11125/vitamin-b-for-gout-herbalists/#wheat">wheat bread &amp; uric acid</a></td>
+Read about <a href="/11125/vitamin-b-for-gout-herbalists/#wheat">wheat bread &amp; uric acid</a>.</td>
             <td>6.
 Adjust Uric Acid Cure</td>
         </tr>
         <tr id="research">